Requirements for articles

 4. In the text, the following “quotes” should be used; if there are double quotes, they should be written as follows: «“quotes”».
 In the text, one space should be used between words.
 Use a non-breaking space between the initials and the last name if necessary.

 5. The Discussion section provides a qualitative justification for the statistical results.
 The obtained results are explained in relation to the study’s hypothesis and purpose.
-It must withstand the exact correspondence of statistical hypotheses and conclusions requiring statistical justification.
-To clarify correspondence and/or contradictions, the obtained results are compared with the results of other studies (with similar key aspects of the measurement procedure but with differences in purpose and hypothesis).
+There must be an exact correspondence between statistical hypotheses and conclusions requiring statistical justification.
+To clarify correspondence and/or contradictions, the obtained results are compared with the results of other studies (with similar key aspects of the measurement procedure but with possible differences in purpose and hypothesis).
 The research’s novelty and theoretical and practical significance are established.
-The author describes the methods for operationalizing the obtained results and places them in the context of global science and practice.
+The author describes the methods for operationalizing the obtained results and places them within the context of global science and practice.

-7. The author’s notes are drawn up at the end of the pages as a footnote using the symbol *.
+7. The author’s notes are compiled at the end of the pages as a footnote denoted by the symbol *.
 If the note comes after the table or figure, it is indicated as Note (TNR 9 pt., single space).

 9. References – APA style (heading – TNR 12 pt.).